lightspin-tech/eks-creation-engine/README.md

 We are happy to take contributions from anywhere that will help expand this project.
 Some things that immediately come to mind...

-- Saving configurations to YAML and read from them.
+- Saving configurations to YAML/JSON and read from them.
-- Support installing more software onto EKS Nodes such as CloudWatch Agent, Kinesis Data Agent, DataDog Agent, Suricata, etc.
+- Support installing more software onto EKS Nodes (e.g., CloudWatch Agent, Kinesis Data Agent, Wazuh, etc.)
 - Functionality for adding Nodegroups to existing Clusters.
+- Spot provider & Fargate Profile support for Nodegroups, and an option to not use Nodegroups
+- Create more Plugins for various utilities (e.g., Calico, OPA, NGINX Ingress Controller, etc.)

 ## Contact Us :telephone_receiver: :telephone_receiver: